Theodore John Conrad: Early life

 Conrad was born in Denver, Colorado, the son of Edward and Ruthabeth (née Krueger) Conrad.
 His parents divorced while Conrad was in elementary school.
 He moved with his mother and sister to Lakewood, Ohio after the divorce and attended Lakewood High School, graduating in 1967.
 He was popular in high school and was elected to the student council, and was very bright, with an IQ of 135.
 He went on to attend New England College, where his father, a retired captain in the Navy, was an assistant professor of political science.
 He left the college after one semester and attended Cuyahoga Community College.

 Theft and flight

 In early 1969, Conrad went to work at the Society National Bank headquarters at 127 Public Square in Cleveland.
 (Note: Society Bank remains in operation today as the direct predecessor to the modern-day KeyBank, having assumed that name in 1994.
-Despite being the bank in which Conrad stole the money, the modern-day KeyCorp did not comment on the posthumous capture of Conrad.)
-He worked in the cash vault as a teller, and his job involved “packaging money to be delivered to Society branches around town.
-It was a position for a trusted employee.”
+Despite being the bank in which Conrad stole the money, the modern-day KeyCorp did not comment on the posthumous identification of Conrad.)
+He worked in the cash vault as a teller, and his job involved "packaging money to be delivered to Society branches around town.
+It was a position for a trusted employee."
 According to a summary report compiled years later by the U.S. Marshals Service, "To all appearances, Conrad was that All-American boy whose character was not questioned and seemed to be a model of responsibility during a turbulent time."